Hubert005/IoT_Projekt/docs/arduino-nano/runtime.md

 ## Hardware-debug fast path

 Every UART message from the ESP is echoed to USB `Serial` (line 44–45).
 With `pio device monitor` you can confirm the Nano received a well-formed `mix_*` order without instrumenting the ESP.
-Malformed orders also surface as `"Invalid message format"` on USB.
+Malformed orders also surface as `"Invalid message format"` on USB (and a `mix_err` on the UART back to the ESP).